 Laser therapy is also one of the best treatments to help increase gum health.
 The gum pocket is treated with a soft-tissue laser to avoid the harmful bacteria deep in the periodontal pockets, remove unhealthy tissue, and help generate healing.

-The main goal of gum disease treatment in Belvidere, IL, is to control the infection.
+The main goal of gum disease treatment is to control the infection.
 The types and number of treatments will vary depending on the extent of the gum disease.
 Any type of treatment needs that the patient keeps up good daily care at home.
 The dentist may also recommend changing certain behaviors, such as quitting smoking, as a way to improve the treatment results.